Search for exotic decays of the Higgs boson into long-lived particles in $pp$ collisions at $\sqrt{s} = 13$ TeV using displaced vertices in the ATLAS inner detector: Background estimation

 The systematic uncertainty of the method used to obtain the background prediction is derived by comparing the numbers of predicted and observed events in the VR.
 Although the prediction and observation agree within uncertainties, not many events are available to test the background estimation method.
 Consequently, a conservative systematic uncertainty, equal to the statistical uncertainty of the observed number of events in the VR, is assigned to the total expected number of background events in the SR. This amounts to a 21\% uncertainty, or $\pm 0.27$ events.
 This 21\% uncertainty also covers the sensitivity of the background estimate to possible signal contamination impacting the per-jet DV probabilities, as discussed above.

-Additional studies were performed by considering the subset of VR events that contain a jet satisfying the $\alpha_{\mathrm{max}}$ and/or $f_{\mathrm{ch}}$ requirements described in Section~\ref{sec:select}.
-This requirement reduces the statistical power of the VR, but makes it more representative of the SR. With the addition of this requirement, the per-jet DV probabilities are compatible with those derived in the control region, and the predicted number of events in the VR is in good agreement with the observed data.
+Additional studies were performed by considering the subset of VR events that contain a displaced jet.
+This requirement reduces the statistical power of the VR, but makes it more representative of the SR. With the addition of this requirement, 2 events are observed compared to a prediction of $2.20 \pm 0.10 \, \mathrm{(stat.)}$, and the per-jet DV probabilities are compatible with those derived in the control region.
+This study provides further validation that the core assumptions of the background estimation method are robust against different event and object-level selections, but is ultimately not considered when deriving the systematic uncertainty on the background estimate due to the limited available statistics.